Peer observation of teaching

 Peer observation of teaching is about observing learning as it happens.

 The peer observation of teaching is an integral part of teachers' professional development.
-The University of Queensland is seeking to significantly increase these activities through more institutional-level support and recognition.
+It helps to connect colleagues with one another and enhances the culture of teaching and learning at the University.
+The University of Queensland is seeking to increase these activities through institutional-level support and recognition.

 Peer observation has been demonstrated to be an effective tool for the enhancement of teaching, leading to improvements in student outcomes and experience (Bell, 2001; Carbone, 2011; Nash & Barnard, 2013).